 You also (hopefully) won’t find any kind of advice in my posts.
 We’re full of experts giving advice everywhere.
-Even if at times I found some of it helpful, I’m mostly against it, especially when it comes from people in positions of power (which let’s be honest, it mostly does).
-I’ve admittedly been there, on both sides, and probably still sometimes do it.
-But I want you to know that I’m committed to being mindful about not doing it.
-If you come across something that sounds like advice when you read stuff on this blog, it probably isn’t conscious.
+Even if at times I found some of it helpful and I think it can be useful, I’m personally mostly skeptical when I come across it, especially when it comes from people in positions of power.
+I’ve admittedly been there, on both sides, and probably still sometimes go down the advice road.
+But here, in this space, I made a commitment to myself to abstain from giving advice.
+If you come across something that sounds like advice when you read stuff, it probably isn’t conscious.

 Some of my posts might look unfinished.
 This is intentional, at least for the time being and until I figure out whether there’s something that needs to fill in the empty space.
 Maybe there’s nothing to fill the empty space in, I’m open to that possibility too.
 Also, like many of us, I struggle with perfectionism, so leaving things unfinished is my way of saying a big ‘fuck you’ to our society that constantly asks us to make everything look polished and perfect.

 I do my best to write more with my heart than with my head.
 I kindly ask you to read my stuff from that place and with an open heart too.
-I don’t want any feedback about what or the way I write and whether I should write differently.
+I wouldn’t like any feedback about what or the way I write and whether I should write differently.
 I would just like you to hear me.

 If what I write makes you connect with yourself; if it makes you think about things in a different way; if it makes you agree or disagree; if it makes you feel happy, sad, angry, annoyed; if I put words in experiences you didn’t realise you had; if you even hate what I write; these are all good things.
 If you feel open enough and it feels right, feel free to share your process with me.
 Commenting is off but feel free to contact me anytime.